A Comparison of the Hostel Networks in New Zealand

 Out of all of the hostel networks in New Zealand, Jucy Snooze is the one that does not offer memberships or loyalty cards for staying at their hostels.

-What Happened to the YHA in New Zealand?
+What Happened to the YHA in New Zealand During COVID-19?

-After 89 years, YHA permanently closed its 11 managed hostels on 15 December 2021 after the impact of the COVID-19 pandemic.
-The independently managed hostels that were part of the YHA network are still operating but many are now part of other hostel networks in New Zealand.
+After 89 years, YHA “permanently” closed its 11 managed hostels on 15 December 2021 after the impact of the COVID-19 pandemic.
+Many of the independently managed hostels that were part of the YHA network were still operating but many are now part of other hostel networks in New Zealand.
+The network is slowly rebuilding post-COVID.

 [CLOSED] The Base Hostel Network